What’s New in 2026

 Deductions for the employer’s benefit can’t result in an employee receiving less than the minimum wage.
 They also can’t be taken from overtime.

-In North Carolina, employers may be required by a court order to garnish employees’ wages to pay creditors for:
+In North Carolina, employers may be required by a court order to garnish employees’ wages to pay creditors for the following:

 Certain limits apply to different categories of garnishment.
 Federal law also generally limits garnishments to 25% of an employee’s weekly disposable earnings or 30 times the federal minimum hourly wage.